Selahattin Demirtaş

-Selahattin Demirtaş (born 10 April 1973) is a Zaza-Turkish politician, author, political prisoner and former member of the parliament of Turkey.
+Selahattin Demirtaş (born 10 April 1973) is a Kurdish-Turkish politician, lawyer and author.
 He was the co-leader of the left-wing pro-Kurdish Peoples' Democratic Party (HDP), serving alongside Figen Yüksekdağ from 2014 to 2018.
+Selahattin Demirtaş announced that he left politics after the May 2023 elections.

 Demirtaş was the presidential candidate of the HDP in the 2014 presidential election, coming in third place.
 He led the HDP to gather 13.1% at the June 2015 parliament elections and 10.7% in the snap elections in November 2015, coming 4th in each election.
 He has been imprisoned since 4 November 2016 and despite his imprisonment the HDP fielded Demirtaş as its candidate for the 2018 presidential election, running his campaign from prison.

-In a judgement given in December 2020, the European Court of Human Rights judged that, given "the timing of [Demirtaş] continued detention (coinciding with an important constitutional referendum and the presidential election)" and Turkey's "systemic trend of “gagging” dissenting voices", Demirtaş's continued pre-trial detention's political purpose had been predominant".
+In a judgement given in December 2020, the European Court of Human Rights judged that, given "the timing of Demirtaş continued detention (coinciding with an important constitutional referendum and the presidential election)" and Turkey's "systemic trend of “gagging” dissenting voices", Demirtaş's continued pre-trial detention's political purpose had been predominant".

 Early life and education

-Selahattin Demirtaş was born in Palu in 1973, where he completed both his primary and secondary education.
+Selahattin Demirtaş was born on 10 April 1973 in Palu, Elazığ in a Zaza family and completed his primary and secondary education there.
 From 1991 he studied maritime commerce and management at the Dokuz Eylül University, where he would face political problems that would force him to leave school without finishing his degree.
 He returned to Diyarbakır and retook the university entrance exam in 1993, after which he enrolled at the Ankara University Law Faculty.